 WELCOME to Beltway Poetry Quarterly

-Since January 2000, Beltway Poetry Quarterly has published poetry by authors who live or work in the capital of the United States.
-Kim Roberts edits three issues a year, and the fourth issue is guest edited by another area writer (who has previously been featured in an issue).
-Each issue typically features four to eight poems by five authors.
+Since January 2000, Beltway Poetry Quarterly has published poetry by authors who live or work in the capital of the United States and surrounding jurisdictions.
+Kim Roberts usually edits three issues a year.
+One issue is typically a themed issue with an open call for entries, and one issue is guest edited by another area writer (who has previously been featured in an issue).
+Other than themed or special issues, a regular issue typically features a longer selection of work than other journals provide, usually four to eight poems by between four and seven authors.
 We strive to showcase the richness and diversity of Washington area authors in every issue, with poets from different backgrounds, races, ethnicities, ages, and sexual orientations represented.
 We have included Pulitzer Prize winners and those who have never previously published.
-We publish academic, spoken word, and experimental authors--and also those poets whose work defies categorization.
+We publish academic, spoken word, and experimental authors—and also those poets whose work defies categorization.

-Three special issues honor the history and legacy of poets who once resided in Washington: the Memorial Issue and the Profiles Issue include essays and interviews celebrating DC's rich literary history.
-The Forebears issue, continuing this exploration, will be released this summer.
+Six special Literary History issues honor the legacy of poets who once resided in Washington.
+The Memorial Issue, the Profiles Issue, the Forebears Issue, the US Poets Laureate Issue, the Literary Organizations Issue and the Poetic Ancestors Issue include essays and interviews celebrating DC's rich literary history.
+We aim to publish a history issue every other year.

 The Poetry News section is updated monthly.
-This section lists new book publications and new issue releases by DC area presses, calls for entries open to DC-area writers, poetry readings, and other events of interest occuring during the present month.
-Phone numbers will be listed if available; please contact the sponsoring groups directly to verify the accuracy of this information.
+This section lists new book publications and new issue releases by DC-area presses and journals, calls for entries, poetry readings, and other events of interest occuring during the present month.

-The Resource Bank offers extensive links for poets and their audiences in the greater Washington, DC region.
-We include listings of regional organizations that give grants to writers, membership organizations that offer writing classes and other services, reading and performance series, small presses and literary journals, conferences and festivals, libraries, literary blogs from the Mid-Atlantic, area museums, and bookstores.
-A special feature of the Links section is a listing of other web sites devoted to individual area poets, from such historical figures as Langston Hughes and Sterling A. Brown, to such contemporary writers as Jane Shore and Hilary Tham.
-Another link lists Artist Residency Programs, and I believe ours in the most complete listing of this kind to be found anywhere.
-With programs across the US and in many other countries, these links can help artists of all disciplines find a place away from home to create new work.
+The Resource Bank offers extensive links for poets and their audiences in the Mid-Atlantic.
+We include listings of organizations that give grants to writers, membership organizations that offer writing classes and other services, reading and performance series, small presses and literary journals, conferences and festivals, and literary blogs from the Mid-Atlantic, as well as a more geographically-restricted listing of DC-area libraries, museums and bookstores.
+A special feature of the Links section is a listing of other web sites devoted to individual area poets past and present from the greater DC area.
+Our only non-regional listing is the massive international list of Artist Residency Programs, and I believe ours in the most complete listing of this kind to be found anywhere in the world.
+With programs across the US and in other countries, these links can help artists of all disciplines find a place away from home to create new work.

 Subscribe!

-JOURNAL ONLY.
-If you would like to get email notices four times a year with announcements of new issues, please join our subscription list at Mutual Aid.
-Go to: http://lists.mutualaid.org/mailman/listinfo/beltwaypoetryquarterly.
+BELTWAY POETRY SUBSCRIPTION ONLY.
+If you would like to get email notices four times a year with announcements of new issues.

-DC LOCAL LISTINGS.
+BELTWAY POETRY LOCAL.
 Want more?
-If you would like a subscription PLUS information about readings, calls for entry, and other literary events in the greater DC region, please join our DC list at Mutual Aid.
-Go to: http://lists.mutualaid.org/mailman./listinfo/beltway.
+If you would like a subscription PLUS information about readings, calls for entry, and other literary events in the greater DC region, please join our local list.
+If you choose this option, you will get an email from us approximately once a month.

 Submissions, Masthead, and More